-(1) The Company invests in the Mainland Area.
-The relevant information is as follows:
+(1) The Company invests in the Mainland Area, the relevant information is as follows:

-Name of the investee company Company name Principal business activities and influence on the company operations Paid-in capital Method of investment End of the current period The accumulated investment amount remitted from Taiwan at the beginning of the current period recovered in ent amount remitted or n the current period Recovery The accumulated investment amount remitted from Taiwan at the end of the current period Profit or loss during the period of the investee company Shareholding ratio of the Company's direct or indirect investments Gain or loss on investments recognized in the current period (Note 5) investment Repatriated investment gains as of the current period SIWARD Crystal Technology (Dongguan) Co., Ltd. (Note 1) Manufacture and sale of quartz crystals, crystal oscillators, and crystal filters RMB 18,202,104 Direct investments in the companies in the Mainland Area \$63,848 (USD2,131,815) - - \$63,848 (USD2,131,815) \$ - (USD0) \$ - \$ - - Apex Optech Corporation (Wuxi Factory) (Note 1) Manufacture and sale of quartz chips and crystal rods RMB 65,788,141 Reinvest in the company in the Mainland Area through the company invested and established in a third area \$50,102 (USD1,672,858) - - \$50,102 (USD1,672,858) \$(1,669) (RMB377,144) 78.70% Included in the subsidiary - SIWARD Electronic Technology (Shenzhen) INC Wholesale and related supporting business of electromechanical equipment, electronic components, and accessories RMB 3,000,000 Direct investments in the companies in the Mainland Area \$14,529 (USD462,600) - - \$14,529 (USD462,600) \$(1,952) (RMB441,098) 100% \$(1,952) \$9,805 -
+Name of the investee company Company name Principal business activities and influence on the company operations Paid-in capital Method of investment End of the current period The accumulated investment amount remitted from Taiwan at the beginning of the current period recovered in Outward ent amount remitted or a the current period Recovery The accumulated investment amount remitted from Taiwan at the end of the current period Profit or loss during the period of the investee company Shareholding ratio of the Company's direct or indirect investments Gain or loss on investments recognized in the current period (Note 5) Repatriated investment gains as of the current period SIWARD Crystal Technology (Dongguan) Co., Ltd. (Note 1) Manufacture and sale of quartz crystals, crystal oscillators, and crystal filters RMB 18,202,104 Direct investments in the companies in the Mainland Area \$63,848 (USD2,131,815) - - \$63,848 (USD2,131,815) \$ - (USD0) 100% \$ - \$ - - Apex Optech Corporation (Wuxi Factory) (Note 1) Manufacture and sale of quartz chips and crystal rods RMB 65,788,141 Reinvest in the company in the Mainland Area through the company invested and established in a third area \$50,102 (USD1,672,858) - - \$50,102 (USD1,672,858) \$(1,669) (RMB377,144) Included in the subsidiary - SIWARD Crystal Technology (Shenzhen) Co., Ltd. Wholesale and related supporting business of electromechanical equipment, electronic components, and accessories RMB 3,000,000 Direct investments in the companies in the Mainland Area \$14,529 (USD462,600) - - \$14,529 (USD462,600) \$(1,952) (RMB441,098) \$(1,952) \$9,805 -

-The accumulated investment The investment amount approved The limit on the amount of the amount remitted from Taiwan by Company's investment in the to the Mainland Area at the end the Investment Board, Ministry of Mainland Area of the current period Economic Affairs (Note 6) Net worth 60% NT\$128,479 thousand US\$17,268,532.19 NT\$2,457,835 thousand (US\$4,267,273) (Note 4)
+The investment amount approved amount remitted from Taiwan by Company's investment in the the Investment Board, Ministry of Mainland Area of the current period Economic Affairs (Note 6) Net worth 60% NT\$128,479 thousand US\$17,268,532.19 NT\$2,457,835 thousand (US\$4,267,273) (Note 4)

-- (Note 1): Information on the indirect investment in Apex Optech Corporation (Wuxi factory) in Mainland Area through the equity of Apex Optech Corporation and APEX OPTECH CO. in British Virgin Islands. - (Note 2): The limit on the amount of investment in the Mainland Area should be 60% of the net worth as the upper limit of the percentage in accordance with the requirements of the Investment Board, Ministry of Economic Affairs. - (Note 3): The financial statements that have been audited by CPA. - (2) The significant transactions with investee companies in the Mainland Area, either directly or indirectly through a third area: Please refer to Note XIII to the consolidated financial statements.
+(Note 1): Information on the indirect investment in Apex Optech Corporation (Wuxi factory) in Mainland Area through the equity of Apex Optech Corporation and APEX OPTECH CO. in British Virgin Islands.

+(Note 2): The limit on the amount of investment in the Mainland Area should be 60% of the net worth as the upper limit of the percentage in accordance with the requirements of the Investment Board, Ministry of Economic Affairs.

+(Note 3): The financial statements that have been audited by CPA.

+- (2) The significant transactions with investee companies in the Mainland Area, either directly or indirectly through a third area: Please refer to Note XIII to the consolidated financial statements. - 4.
+Information on major shareholders